Kicker Candlestick Pattern Guide (PDF)

 When traders spot, for example, a bearish kicker pattern on the chart of a particular currency pair.
 Investors can trade on the next candle after the bearish kicker pattern appears.
 Stop loss should be placed at the high of the previous candle.

-A bullish or bearish kicker is one of the most successful candlestick patterns believed to lead to a bullish or bearish price move.
+A bullish or bearish kicker is one of the best candlestick patterns believed to lead to a bullish or bearish price move.
 Investors recommend using other technical indicators for accurate acquisition.

 The Bullish Kicker is explosive and powerful enough to be ignored.
-Most traders rank it as one of the most powerful and influential candlestick patterns.
+Most traders rank it as one of the most powerful and influential candlestick patterns like .
 So when you spot it, get ready to act!
-While you would typically confirm a reversal by looking for more bullish movement (continuous uptrend, green candles, upward gap), a bullish kicker candlestick pattern is a powerful indicator change in itself.
+While you would typically confirm a reversal by looking for more bullish movement (continuous uptrend, green candles, upward gap), a bullish kicker candlestick pattern similar to Harami Patterns is a powerful indicator change in itself.
 There is no doubt that buyers are controlling inventory.
 So if you’re willing to take some risk, you can jump right in.